 STALLKRAFT is not a treatment for existing Mortellaro diseases.
 That must be done by the veterinarian β with the right means, on the right animal, at the right time.

 STALLKRAFT bedding (zeolite + lime + organic herbs) keeps the cubicles dry due to the high absorbency of zeolite and lime.
 It binds ammonia directly at the source.
-It inhibits the reproduction of fly larvae.
+It inhibits the multiplication of fly larvae.
 And with a pH value of 7β9, it creates an environment in which moisture- and decay-loving germs have poor living conditions.

-TIERKRAFT Zeolite as a feed additive strengthens from within: The immune system is strengthened by a better energy balance and detoxification β and precisely that reduces susceptibility to Mortellaro.
+TIERKRAFT Zeolite as a feed additive strengthens from within: The immune system is strengthened by a better energy balance and detoxification β and this precisely reduces susceptibility to Mortellaro.
 Prof. Kofler has shown: Stress and a weakened immune system are the triggers for outbreaks in endemically infected herds.

 How to set up the lime bath

 Simple.
-Affordable.
+Inexpensive.
 Effective.

 What you can do immediately β Checklist